NickAlvarez20/Shooting-Star/README.md

-# Khan Academy-Shooting-Star JavaScript Project
+# Khan Academy-Shooting Star JavaScript Project
 Animates a city scene with shooting stars in the background, written in Javascript.